 ALEXANDRIA, Va.
-(Dec.
-31, 2018) – The National Credit Union Administration issued one prohibition order and one prohibition notice in December.
+(May 31, 2019) – The National Credit Union Administration issued one prohibition notice and one prohibition order in May.
 These individuals are prohibited from participating in the affairs of any federally insured financial institution.

-- Soundra M. Lopez, a former employee of County & Municipal Employees Credit Union in Edinburg, Texas, agreed and consented to the issuance of a prohibition order and agreed to comply with all of its terms to settle and resolve the NCUA Board’s claims against her.
+- Jihan Michelle Davis, a former branch manager of Lexington Avenue Federal Credit Union in Rochester, New York, agreed and consented to the issuance of a prohibition order and agreed to comply with all of its terms to settle and resolve the NCUA Board’s claims against her.

 Prohibition and administrative orders are searchable by name, institution, city, state, and year at the NCUA’s Administrative Orders webpage.
 The webpage also provides links to the enforcement actions of federal banking agencies against other institutions or their affiliated parties.